HorizonClouds/itineraries/README.md

 ---

 By following these steps, you should have a functional Product Management microservice up and running.
-This example covers the setup for managing products, but you can use the same structure and process to build any other microservice for the HorizonClouds project or other MERN-based applications.
+This itinerary covers the setup for managing products, but you can use the same structure and process to build any other microservice for the HorizonClouds project or other MERN-based applications.